jasonrhodes/jasonrhodes.github.io/_posts/2013-04-20-calm-down-javascript.md

 Throttling is pretty easy to understand, but debouncing is arguably much more useful.
 The word 'debounce' comes from electrical engineering.

-> Bouncing is the tendency of any two metal contacts in an electronic device to generate multiple signals as the contacts close or open; debouncing is any kind of hardware device or software that ensures that only a single signal will be acted upon for a single opening or closing of a contact. ([Source](http://whatis.techtarget.com/definition/debouncing))
+> Bouncing is the tendency of any two metal contacts in an electronic device to generate multiple signals as the contacts close or open; debouncing is any kind of hardware device or software that ensures that only a single signal will be acted upon for a single opening or closing of a contact. ([&mdash;source](http://whatis.techtarget.com/definition/debouncing))

-You push the "c" key on your keyboard and you might make physical contact 3 or 4 times, but if it output "cccc" it would be really hard to get anything done.
+For example, when you push the "c" key on your keyboard, you might make physical contact 3 or 4 times, but if it output "cccc" it would be really hard to get anything done.
 The signal debounces your keypress by only accepting one contact in a given number of milliseconds.

 You might ask, "But wouldn't throttling solve this problem?"
 Good question!
-And uh, yeah, it would, kind of.
+And well, yeah, it would, kind of.
 But throttling and debouncing are solutions to two slightly different problems.

 With **throttling**, if any two events are less than 'n' time apart, the later event should fail _if the earlier one was successful_.

 With **debouncing**, if any two events are less than 'n' time apart, only one event should fire, no matter how many are fired in a row.
+(Sometimes the first of the group, sometimes the last.)

 For example, if letters represent attempts to fire an event and a dash represents a unit of time